roinemilko/spinulv0.1/README.md

 ## Further improvements
 - More robust ground state finder by linerily wearing off the damping parameter.
-- Apply a linear or gaussian magnetic pulse to reduce noise from the instant dissapearance of the fiel
+- Apply a linear or gaussian magnetic pulse to reduce noise from the instant dissapearance of the field
 - Figure out more ways to reduce the low frequency noise
 - Also support e.g. 2D triangular lattices